 Elections in Wales does not try to advance the interests of any particular political party.
 There are plenty of places you can go to for that.
 The blog sometimes takes positions on controversial issues.
 But it is fundamentally about trying to provide a forum for the understanding of elections and voting, and not about trying to bang the drum for one or other party.

 I’m Professor of Political Science at Cardiff University and Chair of the Political Studies Association of the UK.

 I have also been Principal Investigator for the ESRC-funded 2016 Welsh Election Study, the most ambitious study ever conducted of a devolved election in the UK, and Principal Investigator for the 2011 Welsh Referendum Study and the 2011 Welsh Election Study.

 In recent years I have authored the book The End of British Party Politics?
 (Biteback, 2018) and co-authored the definitive study of the 2001 Welsh devolution referendum Wales Says Yes: Devolution and the 2011 Welsh Referendum (University of Wales Press, 2012).

-Prior to working on Wales and devolution, I used to study political representation in the European Union, and authored Becoming Europeans?
+In addition to being an expert on Welsh politics and devolution, I have a background in studying political representation in the European Union, and authored a book called Becoming Europeans?
 Attitudes, Behaviour and Socialisation in the European Parliament (Oxford University Press, 2005) and co-authored Representing Europe’s Citizens: Electoral Systems and the failure of Parliamentary Representation in Europe (Oxford University Press, 2007).